-- B8.1 Clinical Programs shall have formal review of investigational treatment protocols and patient consent forms by a process that is approved under institutional policies and applicable laws and regulations. - B8.1.1 Those Clinical Programs utilizing investigational treatment protocols shall have in place a pharmacy equipped for research activities, including a process for tracking, inventory, and secured storage of investigational drugs. - B8.1.2 There shall be a process to manage investigational cellular therapy products. - B8.2 Documentation for all research protocols performed by the Clinical Program shall be maintained in accordance with institutional policies and applicable laws and regulations, including audits; approvals by the Institutional Review Board, Ethics Committee, or equivalent; correspondence with regulatory agencies; and any adverse events and the resolution. - B8.3 For clinical research, informed consent shall be obtained from each research subject or legally authorized representative, in language he or she can understand, and under circumstances that minimize the possibility of coercion or undue influence. - B8.3.1 The research subject or legally authorized representative shall be given the opportunity to ask questions and to have his/her questions answered to his/her satisfaction, and to withdraw from the research without prejudice. - B8.3.2 Informed consent for a research subject shall contain the following elements at a minimum and comply with applicable laws and regulations:
+- B8.1 Clinical Programs shall have formal review of investigational protocols and patient consent forms by a process that is approved under institutional policies and Applicable Law. - B8.1.1 Those Clinical Programs utilizing investigational treatment protocols shall have in place a pharmacy equipped for research activities, including a process for tracking, inventory, and secured storage of investigational drugs. - B8.1.2 There shall be a process to manage investigational cellular therapy products. - B8.2 Clinical research protocols shall be performed in accordance with institutional policies and Applicable Law. - B8.2.1 The Clinical Program shall maintain: - B8.2.1.1 Documentation of approval by the Institutional Review Board, Ethics Committee, or equivalent. - B8.2.1.2 If applicable, documentation of approval by the institutional Biosafety Committee or equivalent. - B8.2.1.3 Correspondence with regulatory agencies. - B8.2.1.4 Audits and any adverse events, including their resolution. - B8.3 For clinical research, informed consent shall be obtained from each research subject or legally authorized representative, in language he or she can understand, and under circumstances that minimize the possibility of coercion or undue influence. - B8.3.1 The research subject or legally authorized representative shall be given the opportunity to ask questions and to have his/her questions answered to his/her satisfaction, and to withdraw from the research without prejudice. - B8.3.2 Informed consent for a research subject shall contain the following elements at a minimum and comply with Applicable Law: - B8.3.2.1 An explanation of the research purposes, a description of the procedures to be followed, and the identification of investigational procedures. - B8.3.2.2 The expected duration of the subject's participation. - B8.3.2.3 A description of the reasonably expected risks, discomforts, benefits to the subject and others, and alternative procedures.

+- B8.3.2.4 A statement of the extent to which confidentiality will be maintained. - B8.3.2.5 An explanation of the extent of compensation for injury. - B8.4 There shall be a process in place to address the disclosure of any issues that may represent a conflict of interest in clinical research.

+B9: DATA MANAGEMENT

-В8 3.3.2.1 An explanation of the research purposes, a description of the procedures to be followed, and the identification of investigational procedures. В8 3.3.2.2 The expected duration of the subject's participation. В8 3.3.2.3 A description of the reasonably expected risks, discomforts, benefits to the subject and others, and alternative procedures. В8 3.3.2.4 A statement of the extent to which confidentiality will be maintained. В8 3.3.2.5 An explanation of the extent of compensation for injury.
-B8.4 e a process in place to address the disclosure of any issues that may represent nterest in clinical research.
-B9: D ATA MANAC GEMENT B9.1 Program shall collect all the data necessary to complete the Transplant a Forms of the CIBMTR or the Minimum Essential Data-A forms of the EBMT.
-B9.1.1 al Programs shall submit the data specified in B9.1 to a national or national database if required by applicable laws and regulations.
-B9.1.2 al Programs should submit the data specified in B9.1 for allogeneic and ogous transplants to a national or international database.
-B9.1.3 al Programs should collect the data specified in B9.1 for all patients for at least 1) year following administration of the cellular therapy product.
-B9.2 Program should collect all data elements included in the applicable CIBMTR app forms or EBMT forms.
-B9.3 Program shall define staff responsible for collecting data and, as appropriate, ta to institutional repositories and CIBMTR or EBMT.
-B9.3.1 Defina annua ed data management staff should participate in continuing education ally.
+- B9.1 The Clinical Program shall collect and maintain complete and accurate data necessary to complete the Transplant Essential Data Forms of the CIBMTR or the Minimum Essential Data-A forms of the EBMT. - B9.1.1 Clinical Programs shall submit the data specified in B9.1 for allogeneic and autologous transplants to a national or international database. - B9.1.2 Clinical Programs shall collect the data specified in B9.1 for all patients for at least one (1) year following administration of the cellular therapy product. - B9.1.3 Clinical Programs should meet accuracy criteria established by FACT, JACIE, and CIBMTR or EBMT. - B9.2 The Clinical Program should collect and submit all data elements included in the Cellular Immunotherapy Data Resource (CIDR) forms of the CIBMTR or the Cellular Therapy Med-A forms of the EBMT. - B9.3 The Clinical Program shall define staff responsible for collecting data and, as appropriate, reporting data to institutional repositories and CIBMTR or EBMT.